Terra Nova High School (California)

-Terra Nova High School is an American public high school in Pacifica in San Mateo County, California, United States.
+Terra Nova High School (sometimes abbreviated to simply TN) is an American public high school in Pacifica in San Mateo County, California, United States.
 It serves grades 9 through 12 as part of the Jefferson Union High School District.

 History

 Terra Nova High School was established in 1961 to serve the growing population in the Linda Mar district of southern Pacifica.
 Students attended from Vallemar, Rockaway Beach, Mori Point, Fairway, Sharp Park and Pacific Manor districts until Oceana High School was completed the following year.

+The 2007 National Book Award finalist Story of a Girl is set at Terra Nova.